Chapter 4

 Read more

-The Scottish Government has often linked the economy to the pursuit of a healthy society and the protection of the environment, for example:78
+The Scottish Government has often linked the economy to the pursuit of a healthy society and the protection of the environment, for example in the National Marine Plan:

 “Achieving a sustainable economy, promoting good governance and using sound science responsibly are essential to the creation and maintenance of a strong, healthy and just society capable of living within environmental limits.”